Team-RainDate/Sign-Language-Classification/README.md

 ### Why Sign language classification

-1. Poor communication amoung normal/deaf/dumb people
+1. Poor communication between normal people and people who have disability in hearing and listening
+2. Poor communication among people who are disable in hearing and listening
-2. No accuratre system for detection of sign language
+3. No accuratre system for detection of sign language

 *Sign-language-classification-web-application allows users to upload the pictures of sign-langauge and it will predict and classify the sign-languages*